Nell Painter and Vivian Gornick in Conversation

 About the Speakers:

 Nell Painter is a practicing artist and the Edwards Professor Emeritus of American History at Princeton University specializing in Southern history.
-In addition to Old in Art School: A Memoir of Starting Over, Painter's many books include The History of White People; The History of Black People: African American History and its Meanings, 1619 to the Present; Sojourner Truth, a Life, a Symbol; and Standing at Armageddon: The United States, 1877-1919.
+In addition to Old in Art School: A Memoir of Starting Over, Painter's many books include The History of White People; Creating Black Americans: African American History and Its Meanings, 1619 to the Present; Sojourner Truth, a Life, a Symbol; and Standing at Armageddon: The United States, 1877-1919.